"Protection from Energy!"

-Ariel appeared behind Lok and instantly transformed into its Mongoose form, its electrically charged body turning the surface of the Force Cage cobalt with blue-white static.
+Ariel appeared behind Lok and instantly transformed into its Mongoose form, its static-charged body turning the Force Cage cobalt's surface with blue-white static.

 A blast of fur from Ariel smothered the space where Lok stood his ground, a few tiny darts catching him unaware and penetrating his hastily erected Shield.

-The problem was that Gwen's education was yet incomplete.
-She had forgone Summon Elementals for Dark Tentacles and the defensive Faithful Hound, neither of which was of much use against a turtling earthen Mage.
+Such was the natural advantage of Conjurers, whose strength in numbers had to be endured or negated.
+Gwen's problem was that her education was yet incomplete.
+She had forgone Summon Elementals for Dark Tentacles and the defensive Faithful Hound, neither of which was of much use against a turtling Earthen Mage.

-“Fuck!”
 Lok cursed under his breath.
-He hadn’t wanted to demonstrate his other abilities, but there was no helping it now.
-Slowly but surely the electrical discharge was finding its way through the dart-like fur and numbing his body.
+He hadn't wanted to demonstrate his other abilities, but there was no helping it now.
+Slowly but surely, the electrical discharge was finding its way through the dart-like fur and numbing his body.

 Gwen felt a deluge of psychic energy bypassing her Mana Shield and assail her consciousness.
-She became at once dizzy and despondent as if injected with a sluggish agent that retarded her mind.
+She became at once dizzy and confused as if injected with a sluggish agent that hindered her thoughts.
 It was a familiar feeling which she loathed more than anything in the world.

 Fight it!
-Her inner voice screamed as her body faltered.
-It was just as well that her Warding Bolt continued to fire and her Called Lightning was falling into a steady pace of randomised electrical blasts.
-On the other end of the arena, Ariel sensed its master’s distress and directly assaulted Lok with a frenzy of blows, becoming a blur of whirling claw and flashing teeth against the Magus’ Shield of stone.
+An inner voice screamed as her body faltered.
+It was just as well that her Warding Bolt continued to fire, and her Called Lightning was falling into a steady pace of randomised electrical blasts.
+On the other end of the arena, Ariel sensed its Master's distress and directly assaulted Lok with a frenzy of blows, becoming a blur of whirling claw and flashing teeth against the Magus' Shield of stone.